-How to convince your manager to start an OSPO
+This time around we feature Josep Prat (@jlprat) from Aiven on how to convince your manager to start an OSPO at your company.

 Recently, I was asked by an ex-colleague to explain how they could convince management to create an OSPO at their company.
 This is a very interesting question, with several possible answers, that I think deserves a proper write down.
 Here’s my view on the matter: